dwelch91/tql/README.md

 (reword this)

 #### How do I filter, sort, etc on a numeric column?
-qq does not automatically convert CSV data into integers or floats.
+`tql` does not automatically convert CSV data into integers or floats.
 Coerce the data to either an integer or float using a filter on the target column and then SQLite will be able to operate on the column as a numeric value for sorting, comparisons, etc.